scientific-python/specs/spec-0004/index.md

 Each project should have at least one user who is also an admin of the project.

 At that point, let the user know that they have been added and that they can create a personal access token (as outlined above.)
-They can now upload new wheels and perform maitenance actions on their project.
+They can now upload new wheels and perform maintenance actions on their project.

 ## Notes